 I traveled to Barbados to report on the country's new remote work visa, the Welcome Stamp, designed to bring people back to the island safely.

 The Welcome Stamp is a year-long visa for remote workers.
 The online application process asks people to fill out a form providing some basic data, upload their birth certificate, confirm their salary is over $50,000, and pay the $2,000 fee.

 As of the end of October, Barbados had received 1,693 applications for the Welcome Stamp (some for groups, some for individuals), accounting for 2,796 people in total, the Barbados Tourism and Marketing team told Insider.

 Although it's not the only country to have launched a remote work visa, it was one of the quickest.

 With an economy estimated to be 60-80% dependent on tourism (depending on the source), Barbados' economy has been hit hard by the pandemic.
 Barbados is trying to balance bringing visitors back to the country while minimizing the spread of the coronavirus.
-The country has had 7 deaths and 238 cases since the pandemic began.

 I had originally been planning to go straight to an Airbnb in Barbados, but when the UK was added to the high-risk list, it meant I would have to quarantine upon arrival.